 - Choose colors according to your favorite sports team.

 - For special occasions and holidays, you can try your favorite color combinations like red and green for Christmas, Glow-in-the-dark for Halloween, red and white for Valentine’s, or bright colors for April Fool’s Day (Be aware that the colors may not be changed for some weeks or months).

 Unless for a special occasion or personal preference, you might want to avoid certain colors like:

-- White, which stain easily and make your teeth look yellow
+- White, which stains easily and makes your teeth look yellow

-- Black, which may look like your teeth are rotten and may be unprofessional
+- Black, which may look like your teeth are rotten and can be unprofessional

 - Brown or lighter green, which can be mistaken for food leftovers on your teeth and look like stained teeth

 - Yellow or gold, which makes your teeth look yellow and sound like stains on your teeth

 If you want to make your teeth look whiter, choose darker shades or neutral colors to make a contrast with your teeth like dark blue (navy blue), dark purple, or dark green.